riflechess/riflechess.github.io/stp/summaries/Housing__Redevelopment_Authority_on_2025-03-12_200_PM.md

 Significant discussion points:

-* Commissioner Nacre expressed concern about potentially picking favorites when providing flexible funding for businesses affected by construction projects.
+* Commissioner Noeckerxpressed concern about potentially picking favorites when providing flexible funding for businesses affected by construction projects.
 * Commissioner Yang asked about the possibility of using subgrant funds for operating expenses, such as rent or worker compensation.
 * Commissioner Kim noted that Maryland Avenue is not currently designated as a business corridor but has potential for investment and vitality.
 * Commissioner Bowie suggested considering the lower Afton and McKnight Somali strip mall as a separate corridor due to its unique characteristics.